WooCommerce Automated Emails: The Ultimate Guide To Boosting Profits With Automation

 These emails generally fall into two distinct camps:

-There are several benefits of setting automated emails to your eCommerce store.
+There are several benefits of setting up WooCommerce automated emails to your eCommerce store.
 Here are the top ones:

 The most significant advantage of email automation is that you don’t need a person to draft an email on the fly and manually hit the send button.